NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Move to using published instead of class of
 - [ ] Detect if password valid before commiting in upload modal
 - [ ] Update volunteer searcher to navigate to a new page with the search string passed as a get request, like documents
-- [ ] Change run.sh to auto-update and save pid to variable and have program turn itself off after 30 minutes of inactivity.
 - [ ] Leftpad document urls with 0s
-- [ ] Add biography count display
-- [ ] Convert sources to a bibtext or similar jsony format and integrate a plguin to work with them
+- [ ] Convert sources to a bibtext or similar jsony format and integrate a plugin to work with them
 - [ ] Accesibility review and updates

 # DEVLOG

+## December 27, 2022
+- Added dividers to archive page to mark letter sections
+- Renamed "archives" link to "biographies" (less confusion)
+- Added ability to search by tag on biographies page, click tag listed under name to search

 ## June 5, 2022
 - Optimized cache.
 Cache now has 4 hour expiry time.